Leaky Gut Myth or Fact?

 - low stomach acid

-This isn't to say that everyone who has had or done these things at some point in their lives has leaky gut.
-All of these factors though do cause a disturbance to the natural micro flora (healthy bacteria) of the gut, and do result in at least low level inflammation.
-It is this chronic inflammation that weakens our intestinal lining over time and puts us at risk.
+Not everyone has leaky gut.
+All of the above factors can cause a disturbance to the natural micro flora (healthy bacteria) of the gut, resulting in low level inflammation.
+Chronic inflammation weakens our intestinal lining over time and can lead to leaky gut.

 So, start where you are, doing one thing at a time.
 There is no urgency that one must do everything at once or else.
 With that said, many will find it is easiest to jumpstart with products to more quickly cleanse the body of excess pathogens from yeast to E.coli, while learning to make food changes.